 About the Lab

 Dr. Hoh’s laboratory performs research investigating: 1) the biologic mechanisms for aneurysm formation and rupture using a mouse model of intracranial aneurysms; 2) the mechanisms by which hemodynamic stress at bifurcations cause inflammation that leads to aneurysm formation using in vitro cell culture flow models; 3) the development of biologic and tissue-engineered therapies for the treatment of aneurysms using a murine carotid aneurysm model; and 4) the identification of cytokines and factors responsible for aneurysm formation and rupture using human cerebral aneurysm tissue.
-Dr. Hoh’s laboratory consists of a faculty assistant scientist (Koji Hosaka, MD); a research technologist (Kelly Rojas, BS); and a neurosurgeon from China (Wu Cong, MD).
+Dr. Hoh’s laboratory consists of a faculty associate scientist (Koji Hosaka, MD); a research technologist; graduate students, medical students, and post-doctoral trainees.

 Dr. Hoh laboratory has received numerous grants from the NIH, Brain Aneurysm Foundation, American Association of Neurologic Surgeons Neurosurgery Research and Education Foundation, Thomas Maren Foundation, and others.

 - Hoh BL, Hosaka K, Downes DP, Nowicki KW, Fernandez CE, Batich CD, Scott EW.
 Monocyte chemotactic protein-1 promotes inflammatory vascular repair of murine carotid aneurysms via a macrophage inflammatory protein-1α and macrophage inflammatory protein-2-dependent pathway.
 Circulation.
 2011 Nov 15;124(20):2243-52. doi: 10.1161/CIRCULATIONAHA.111.036061.
 Epub 2011 Oct 17.
 PMID: 22007074; PMCID: PMC3217188.